turbot/guardrails-samples/baselines/getting_started/aws/aws_check_regions/README.md

 The demo baseline expects that the following mods are installed:

+- aws_lambda
+- aws_ec2
+- aws_s3
-- AWS Lambda
+- aws-vpc-core
-- AWS EC2
+- aws-vpc-connect
-- AWS S3
+- aws-vpc-internet
-- AWS VPC
+- aws-vpc-security

 To run the baseline: